kokestu/msc-project/README.md

 ## Code

-The files here may be used to reproduce the analysis performed in this project.
+The files here may be used to reproduce the analysis performed in this project (although this analysis -- particularly calculation of connectivity metrics -- will take some time).

 ### Library code